Vanessaa4793/sep10-freedom-project/blog/entry04.md

 `How to Read` helped me to read the Aframe website to pick and choose which code I wanted to use for my demonstration.
 I was able to change some of the code to my liking of what I wanted to see.

 My next skill was-
 `How to Learn`, I was able to learn different codes even though I didn't put it in this entry blog I am able to use it later when I want to make cool things.
+You have to be able to figure out which code is helpful to you in the moment.

 [Previous](entry03.md) | [Next](entry05.md)